 Eligibility: The contest is open to all NMU undergraduates.

 Deadline: Monday, March 26th, 2018.
 The winning entries will be announced in April.

 This is a prose non-fiction contest.
 Entries should be approximately 1,500-2,500 words.
 The winning entries each year will be posted, with permission, on the English Department’s web site and the Marquette Monthly.

 The judges are looking for well-written, well-developed, deeply thoughtful essays relevant to one of the topics below.
 Winning essays will have a strong, ethically informed thesis.
-Entries that cite research may follow any commonly used style guide to document their sources.
-All entries ought to be much more than mere reports, marshaling reasons, evidence, argument, and above all insight, to support the author's original thesis.
+Entries that cite research should follow any commonly used style guide to document their sources.
+All entries ought to be much more than mere reports—marshaling reasons, evidence, argument, and above all insight, to support the author's original thesis.